 Tasso is cured pork, usually shoulder, that’s rubbed with a mixture of filé (dried, ground sassafras leaves) and other spices, then smoked.
 It’s a Cajun specialty that adds another layer of flavor to this dish, but if you have a hard time finding it, you can substitute a different variety of smoked ham.

 Game plan: The spice mix can be prepared up to 1 week ahead and stored in an airtight container at room temperature.
-The meats and vegetables can be cut up, placed in separate airtight containers, and... read more
+The... read more

 For the spice mix: